jrofurtado/dart-appcache/README.md

 dart-appcache
 =============

-_A dart transformer to generate an appcache file_
+_A dart transformer to generate an appcache manifest file_

-This transformer generates an appcache file with all the project resources and modifies the entry points to reference it.
+This transformer generates an appcache manifest file with all the project resources and modifies the entry points to reference it.
+The appcache manifest is only generated in release mode

 # Configuring